MayaPosch/NymphCastAudio-ESP32/README.md

 - Auto-discovery using NyanSD.
 - Streaming of most audio and video formats (audio track only).
+- Multi-room audio playback.
 - Playback of online (RTSP) streams and similar.

+**Note:** NCA-ESP32 is still a project under development, so not all features are stable or fully functional yet.

 ## Reference Design ##